LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/meaningful-automation-conversation-score.md

 #### I set a filter to show sample conversations where the bot didn’t understand (MACS Reason = Doesn’t understand).
 But in the sample conversations, I see conversations where other MACS reasons are found too.
 Why is this?

 A single conversation can have multiple MACS reasons found within it.
 So if you filter the results using one MACS reason (or a few), you might see conversations that include those reasons as well as others.

+#### One of my conversations has multiple scores assigned to it.
+Why is this?
+A conversation can have multiple “legs,” where a “leg” in a conversation starts with one agent, and it ends when the conversation is transferred to another agent.
+Multiple legs of a conversation have the same conversation ID.

+A MACS score is calculated for each leg of a conversation, so you might see a single conversation with multiple MACS scores assigned to it.

 ### Sending feedback